Is becoming a derrick operator right for me?

 The first step to choosing a career is to make sure you are actually willing to commit to pursuing the career.
 You don’t want to waste your time doing something you don’t want to do.
 If you’re new here, you should read about:

 Still unsure if becoming a derrick operator is the right career path?
 Take the free CareerExplorer career test to find out if this career is in your top matches.
 Perhaps you are well-suited to become a derrick operator or another similar career!

 Described by our users as being “shockingly accurate”, you might discover careers you haven’t thought of before.

-Generally a high school diploma is required at minimum, with a focus on several specific skills such as math, mechanics, and english.
-Many companies will train workers in specific courses that are required.
-Most operators learn on the job, but must have a good understanding of things like of physics and electronics, the operation of hydraulic equipment, and concepts of machining and fabricating.
+Generally a high school diploma is required with a focus on several specific skills - such as math, mechanics, and english.
+Many companies will train workers in specific courses they require.
+Most operators learn on the job, but must have a good understanding of physics and electronics, the operation of hydraulic equipment, and concepts of machining and fabricating.

 In some countries, the process requires technical training or an apprenticeship, which includes classroom sessions as well as supervision under an expert operator.
 Depending on the regulations of each country, an operator must earn and maintain a variety of safety certifications and machine operation certificates.
 Rig workers are generally required to undergo regular alcohol and drug testing.